 Boundary Disputes in Chepstow, Bristol & Newport

 Boundary disputes about your property and your neighbour’s property can be a source of significant and long-lasting problems.
-The exact line of the boundary might not be clear in the deeds.
-You might have believed for many years that a particular piece or strip of land is yours.
-But your neighbour might genuinely believe that the land is theirs.
+The exact line of the boundary might not be clear in the deeds or you might have believed for many years that a particular piece or strip of land is yours.
+But you have a neighbour who may genuinely believe that the land is theirs.
 Boundary disputes often arise in commercial and agricultural settings, but increasingly also with residential property.

-Tensions between neighbours can also arise where damage is caused.
-Has your neighbour allowed fire, smoke, a crumbling wall, or even invasive weeds, to cross the boundary, causing damage to your property?
+Tensions between neighbours can also arise where damage to a property is caused.
+Has your neighbour allowed fire, smoke, a crumbling wall or even invasive weeds to cross the boundary causing damage to your property?
 If so, you may be able to claim compensation from them.

 How To Resolve Boundary Disputes

 New buildings and extensions, garden walls, hedges, fences and other structures will often be placed on the boundaries between properties.
 These are usually in the right place, where they should be.
-But if not, the aggrieved neighbour will demand that they are demolished or moved.
+But if not, an aggrieved neighbour can demand that they are demolished or moved.

 Disputes over boundaries often also involve disputes between neighbouring landowners about rights of way and easements.
 Where a boundary has been in place for some years, a claim for adverse possession may be involved.
 Because boundary disputes relate to people’s homes or land, they easily and quickly assume an emotional importance out of proportion to the size or value of the land involved.
-Disputes can last a long time, be complex, and physically and financially draining for all involved.
+Disputes can last a long time, be complex and physically as well as financially draining for all involved.

 For those reasons, the best approach to a disputed boundary line is to aim for a quick solution agreed by both sides.
 Often a land surveyor is used to determine the true boundary.
 Both side agree in advance to be bound by the surveyor’s findings and to share the cost.
 This should lead to a reasonably satisfactory outcome for all.